4 months before Racing Madagascar Ultra Trail travel starts, here is a foretaste of the landscapes you will discover during the race.

 1. Irodo River (Stage 1): Irodo River suppliers water to the southern region of Diego Suarez.
-During the Ultra Trail Event, you will cross it several times.
+During the Ultra Trail travel, you will cross it several times.
 Sometimes, you will see crocodiles in it!
 Don’t forget to remove your shoes and socks before crossing it.
 Last year, blisters were one the of main issue runners faced with!

 2. Anivorano Sacred Lake (Stage 2): According to a local legend, a God took the appearance of an old man, and passed by the village of Anivorano.
 The village back at this time was located in the hollow of a former volcanic crater.
 While crossing the village, the “old man” asked for water, but all inhabitants refused to give him.
 To punish them, he turned them all into crocodiles and flooded the village, turning it into the Sacred Lake.
-When running around the lake during Madagascar Ultra Trail 2017, keep your eyes open as there is a great chance you will see the former villagers floating on the lake!
+When running around the lake during Madagascar Ultra Trail travel, keep your eyes open as there is a great chance you will see the former villagers floating on the lake!

 Anivorano Sacred Lake

 3. The Red Tsingy (Stage 3): The Red Tsingy are one of the “must-see” in Diego Suarez region.
-You won’t miss it during Madagascar Ultra Trail 2017.
+You won’t miss it during Madagascar Ultra Trail travel.
 This unique geological formation comes form a combination of bush fires, erosion and rainwater infiltrations.
 Because of their very fragile composition, you must not touch it!
 It is a landscape from another planet.
 Here, even the trail runners running against the clock take time to get a picture of it!

 The Red Tsingy, natural wonder of Madagascar